Team-Swamp/conventions/AssetNamingConventions.md

 ------
 ### Base Asset Name
 All assets should have a _Base Asset Name_.
 A Base Asset Name represents a logical grouping of related assets.
-Any asset that is part of this logical group should follow the the standard of  `Prefix_BaseAssetName_Variant_Suffix`.
+Any asset that is part of this logical group should follow the standard of  `Prefix_BaseAssetName_Variant_Suffix`.

-Keeping the pattern `Prefix_BaseAssetName_Variant_Suffix` in mind and using common sense is generally enough to warrant good asset names.
+Keeping the pattern `Prefix_BaseAssetName_Variant_Suffix` in mind and using common sense is generally enough to ensure good asset names.
 Here are some detailed rules regarding each element.

 `Prefix` and `Suffix` are to be determined by the asset type through the following [Asset Name Modifier](#asset-name-modifiers) tables.